Sweet potato and miso poached chicken cold soba noodle salad

 - 2 spring onions roughly chopped, extra sliced to serve

-- 2 Lebanese cucumbers halved, thinly sliced diagonally
+- 2 Lebanese cucumber halved, thinly sliced diagonally

 - 1 tbsp mixed black and white sesame seeds